Handful of rodeo events canceled due to equine herpes virus

 “I think that there is a very strong sense that we’ve taken all of the precautionary measures we can take and that those precautionary measures will be adequate to take care of exposure,” Gibson said.
 “I mean, as big a deal as one rodeo is, it’s not worth spreading a virus that would take down these incredible animals.
 They’re athletes in their own right.”

-Derek Stevens, who has corralled much of the visitation business with his resorts in downtown Las Vegas, said he has experienced no cancellations at Circa, where his property is hosting team ropers.
+Derek Stevens, who has corralled much of the visitation business with his resorts in downtown Las Vegas, said he has experienced no cancellations at Circa, where his property is hosting steer wrestlers.

 “I can tell you at Circa, the D and the Golden Gate, we haven’t had any cancellations,” Stevens said.
 “We’ve been a little oversold, so for our team, it could be kind of a relief.”